Hemanthkumar1997/redis-ui/README.md

 * install all requirements using "python3 -m pip install -r requirements.txt"
 * run flask app using "python3 app.py"
 * open http://0.0.0.0:8080/
-* clicking on any key listed will show the pretty-printed json value in new tab.
+* clicking on any key listed, it will show the pretty-printed json value in new tab.